Zambezi National Park

-Zambezi National Park is a national park located upstream from Victoria Falls on the Zambezi River.
+Zambezi National Park is a national park in Zimbabwe located upstream from Victoria Falls on the Zambezi River.
 It was split off from Victoria Falls National Park in 1979 and is 56000 ha in size.
 The park is bisected by a road to Kazungula, dividing it into a riverine side and a Chamabonda Vlei side.
 Most of the park is within the ecoregion of Zambezian and Mopane woodlands, while a small portion in the south is within the Zambezian Baikiaea woodlands.

 Fauna

 The Zambezi National Park plays host to a wide variety of larger mammals including African elephant, lion, Cape buffalo and leopard.
 In addition to these charismatic members of the "big 5" there are herds of sable antelope, common eland, common zebra, Southern giraffe, greater kudu, waterbuck and impala.
 In addition, many species of smaller wildlife can be seen here.

 Over 400 species of birds have been recorded within the Zambezi National Park.
 Pel's fishing owl, African skimmer, collared palm thrush, lanner falcon, goliath heron, African finfoot, rock pratincole and long-toed lapwing are considered to be among the speciality birds of the park.
 Aside from birds and land animals, there are 75 species of fish located in the park, including the famous tiger fish.
 The small (but very scenic) Zambezi National Park is a great destination for a day trip from Victoria Falls since it is located next to it.
 There are also several lodges overlooking the Zambezi River inside the park offering a real bush experience.
 Elephant and buffalo are regularly seen, as well as giraffe and zebra.
 There is a good variety of antelope including water buck, impala and sable.